decipher2k/ArkosPad-Cloud/README.md

 2.)
 Copy the content of the file "ArkosPad Cloud - Backend.zip" to the root directory of the dotnet app.<br>
 3.)
 Edit user.conf and enter the password for the "admin" user.<br>
 4.)
 Edit db.settings.conf and enter the MySQL connection string.
 The MySQL user has got to have the rights to create tables.<br>
-5.) run https://-hostname-/api/Install/Install to initialize the database and setup the admin user.<br>
+5.)
+Run https://-hostname-/api/Install/Install to initialize the database and setup the admin user.<br>
 <br>
 Frontend (Node.js):<br>
 1.)
 Copy contents of the file "ArkosPad Cloud - Fronted.zip" to your wwwroot.<br>